cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 * Teaching Part 2 - _Portal 2_ as a teaching tool getting attention
 * NASA - getting involved in EVAs
+* Beginnings as a Researcher - finding a way to do research

 ### V. Relationships and Networks

 * Teaching Part 2, LearnBIG - developing a relationship with Leslie from Valve
 * Udacity - relationships with the video team, teaching colleagues
 * NASA - Matthew and the thesis handshake
-* Connecting with Brian Williams to find a way to turn model-based decision making into a career
+* Beginnings as a Researcher - connecting with Brian Williams to find a way to turn model-based decision making into a career
+* Beginnings as a Researcher - meeting Nikhil and finding a mutually beneficial research collaboration

 ### VI.
 Enablers and Blockers of My Best Performance